duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ### How to see the g2o graph
 In Rviz, you only see parts of the actual underlying g2o graph.
 If you want to visualize it, please have g2o_viewer installed.
-In transform_listener_ros.py, you can set the "save_output" argument to True for the optimization.
+In graph_builder.launch, you can set the "save_g2o_output" argument to True for the optimization.
 This will create a text representation of the g2o graph in \tmp that you can visualize using g2o_viewer.

-TODO : make this a launch argument (so that we don't have to read through the code)
 TODO : add a picture of g2o_viewer

 ## Demo failure demonstration {#demo-cslam-failure}